krishnakanthpps/PerfDashboard/README.md

    by absorbing spikes.

 0. <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop.
+0. Elastic's Shield to Secure data in Elasticsearch.
 0. <strong>Curator</strong> at https://github.com/elasticsearch/curator
    to manage Elasticsearch indexes by enabling admins to schedule operations to optimise, close, and delete indexes.